 process for their sport works and also inform members of the

 When considering a rule change submission, a well-researched and carefully prepared proposal will have a better

-chance of being approved by the USEF Board of Directors or Executive Committee and will have a more meaningful impact
+chance of being approved by the USEF Board of Directors and will have a more meaningful impact

 USEF has guidelines

 on how to prepare and submit rule changes.

 All proposed rule changes must be submitted online -

 official Proposed Rule Change form or by contacting the USEF office.

 - Define the problem and identify the geographic scope while also considering other possible solutions